Salah-1/UT-client-work/README.md

 ### Symfony URL Shortener:
-This is Symfony based app that mimics URL shortening.
+This is a Symfony based app that mimics URL shortening.

-Rest of description will go into a deliverable document.
+Rest of the description will go into a deliverable document.